SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

    - `https://<dms-dns-name>-<organization-name>/account-linking`
    - `https://<dms-dns-name>-<organization-name>/account-linking/`

-   In this example, our DMS DNS name is **dataminer** and our organization name is **skyline**.
+   Example of remote access URL: <https://dataminer-skyline.on.dataminer.services>

-   This results in the following remote access URL: <https://dataminer-skyline.on.dataminer.services>
+   In this example, our DMS DNS name is "dataminer" and our organization name is "skyline".

 1. Extend the *spMetadata.xml* file with the following code: